10 Solid Ways

 Many people don’t even realize that there are greener options when buying items for their living spaces.
 Did you know that you can lessen your carbon footprint by buying a mattress made with organic materials?
 If you’re wondering how to get an environmentally friendly sleep, we have an answer!

-The EcoSleep Hybrid mattress by Brooklyn Bedding features 100 percent natural latex layers that are Rainforest Alliance and FCS™ certified.
-Everything from the foam and individually encased coils to the tapes and threads meets Prop 65 standards—important to not only California residents, but to anyone looking for a sleep product that’s free of harmful chemicals.
-All of this environmentally friendly goodness goes top to bottom, including a quilted cover of New Zealand Joma™ Wool and 100 percent organic cotton on both sides for a more breathable and hypoallergenic sleep surface.
+The EcoSleep features 100 percent natural latex layers that are Rainforest Alliance and FCS™ certified.
+Carefully selected materials throughout the EcoSleep won it the GOTS Certified stamp of approval.
+This means it's not only meets the highest standards for a safe and healthy product but that it's ethically made.
+All of this environmentally friendly goodness goes top to bottom, including a quilted cover of 100 percent organic cotton for a more breathable and hypoallergenic sleep surface.

 A mattress that helps out the planet and helps you get a good night’s rest?
 Both of those sound like pretty great things to us.